Horseback riding in the Methow Valley, WA.

 For Your Information

-Now is the time to keep your memory at the top of its game.
+Now is the time to keep your memory sharp.
 Regular marijuana use can make that harder.
 The more you use, the greater the risk—leaving effects that can last for weeks after you’ve quit.

 icon of a brain